 We also invited some Belgian academic experts to participate to and stimulate the debate: Tine De Moor, Professor of Social and Economical History at the University of Utrecht and specialised in research on institutions for collective action, Dries Gysels, founder and coordinator of the Lab van Troje, and the Professor Philippe Van Parijs, philosopher and Chairman of the Chair Hoover d'éthique économique et sociale at the UCL.

 Citizenship Award 2016

-The 2016 Citizenship Award is given out to Michel Claise and Jan Nolf.
+The 2016 Citizenship Award was given out to Michel Claise and Jan Nolf.

-The P&V Foundation is awarding its 12th Citizenship Award on this Wednesday 23rd of December 2016, to Jan Nolf, honororay magistrate, and Michel Claise, investigating magistrate specialised in financial crimes.
+The P&V Foundation awarded its 12th Citizenship Award on 23rd of December 2016, to Jan Nolf, honororay magistrate, and Michel Claise, investigating magistrate specialised in financial crimes.
 The Citizenship Award is an annual award conferred to a person, initiative or organisation, of Belgian or international origin, whose activity has shown exemplary commitment to promoting an open, democratic, tolerant society.

-Because it is actually under a lot of pressure, Justice is the public department that has been chosen by the jury this year.
+Because it is actually under a lot of pressure, Justice is the public department that was chosen by the jury in 2016.
 The two laureates each work in different fields inside this sector but they both defend the same values, which are the protection of every individual's right, the egality of each person by the law, and the independance of justice against the power of money.
 By their actions and words in the medias, they show how individuals can contribute to change from inside the system.Read More